nikolausrauch/software-rasterizer/README.md

 ```
 An instance of `Renderer` contains a default framebuffer with a color and depth target.

-After clearing the framebuffer, we submit a draw call with the previously defined shader program and vertex buffer.
+After clearing the framebuffer, a draw call can be submitted with the previously defined shader program and vertex buffer.

 <img src="img/00_triangle.png" align="right" height=250px>